I’m getting real on what it was like to get a copper IUD and share how it’s been working for me.

 Not gonna lie—I lowkey panicked.

 A simple routine emerged of languishing in bed, relying on my heating pad, Aleve, and peppermint oil.
-I cramped and I spotted.
+I cramped and I spotted it.
 I hoped the copper in my uterus killed any sperm that might be there.
-Hopefully my period would come in less than two weeks to confirm I wasn’t pregnant.
+Hopefully, my period would come in less than two weeks to confirm I wasn’t pregnant.
 At the same time, I was battling nerves this period would be extreme.

 About a week after the IUD insertion, my pain was lessening and my spotting stopped.
 Filled with excitement, I tried a dance tutorial on Youtube.
 I tapped out after several counts of eight, due to my new best friend, cramps.
 I was getting better, but I wasn’t ready to return to my usual level of activity.
 My physical limitations were frustrating.

 Around ten days after the insertion, sex became appealing again.
 Naturally, I worried it would hurt.
 Extreme scenarios ran through my mind, like the IUD getting pushed out of position and perforating my uterine wall, or some other equally terrible thing, landing me in the ER and sobbing in pain.
 Thankfully, it didn’t hurt and no ER-related shenanigans took place.

 I was off-painkillers religiously at this point but began experiencing intermediate cramping.
 I noticed a pattern of abdomen cramps appearing out of nowhere roughly every other day.
 Usually, they could be helped with painkillers, some days left me clutching a heating pad and napping.